-Trains from Rome to Lyon cover the 463 miles (747 km) long journey with our travel partners like.
-There are direct train services available.
+Trains from Rome to Lyon cover the 463 miles (747 km) long route with our travel partners like.
+Normally, there is 1 train operating per day, including direct services available.
 Travellers depart most frequently from Roma Termini and arrive in Lyon Part Dieu.

-Travel by train between Rome, Italy and Lyon, France is: Fully open.
+Travel between Rome, Italy and Lyon, France by train is: Partially open.

-The above information was last checked on 24/07/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train between Rome and Lyon closer to your date of departure here.
+The information above was last checked on 22/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Rome and Lyon before travelling.

-The restriction level for your return train to Rome, Italy from Lyon is: Partially open.
+The current restriction level for your return trip by train from Lyon to Rome is: Partially open

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Omio customers who travel this route most frequently depart from Roma Termini and arrive in Lyon Part Dieu.
+Omio customers travelling this route depart most frequently from Roma Termini and arrive in Lyon Part Dieu.

 Here are some other resources that might have the information you need